Sayurbox | 2024-2025 | Full-time

 Explaination Phase 2

-• We extended the header area to create a stronger focal entry zone, balancing storytelling (SKU + promo) and direct conversion.
+• Extended the header area to create a stronger focal entry zone, balancing storytelling (SKU + promo) and direct conversion.
 It provided breathing space for key promotions and helped frame the first scroll.

 • Within this new header, we embedded a Deep Hook Banner inside: two high-value SKUs with prices and direct Add to Cart buttons.